 About Our Fellowships

 CDDRL welcomes applications from pre-doctoral students at the write-up stage and from post-doctoral scholars working in any of the four program areas of democracy, development, evaluating the efficacy of democracy promotion, and rule of law.
-We are particularly interested in projects that investigate the relationship of race and democracy or race and rule of law, in the United States or elsewhere.
+The Center expects to award two or more fellowships for the 2022-2023 academic year.

 Meet Our Fellows